-A nameless baby elephant-steer was just getting used to life in the herd, when poachers kill his mother, so he runs and gets lost.
-He's found by a grouchy female, Groove, the sister of an ...
+A nameless baby male elephant was just getting used to life in the herd, when poachers kill his mother, so he runs and gets lost.
+He's found by a grouchy female, Groove, the sister of a ...
 See full summary »

 Was this review helpful to you?